civo/cli/README.md

 $ civo instance password api-demo.test
 The password for user civo on api-demo.test is 5OaGxNhaN11pLeWB
 ```
-You can also run this command with the option `-q` to get only the password output, useful for scripting situations:
+You can also run this command with the option `-o` and `-f` to get only the password output, useful for scripting situations:
 ```
-$ civo instance password -q api-demo.test
+$ civo instance password api-demo.test -o custom -f Password 5OaGxNhaN11pLeWB
-5OaGxNhaN11pLeWB
 ```

 #### Viewing Instance Public IP Address
-If an instance has a public IP address configured, you can display it using `civo instance ip_address ID/hostname`:
+If an instance has a public IP address configured, you can display it using `civo instance public-ip ID/hostname`:
 ```
-$ civo instance ip_address -q api-demo.test
+$ civo instance public-ip api-demo.test -o custom -f PublicIP 91.211.152.100
-91.211.152.100
 ```
-The above example uses `-q` to display only the IP address in the output.
+The above example uses `-o` and `-f` to display only the IP address in the output.

 #### Setting Firewalls
 Instances can make use of separately-configured firewalls.
 By default, an instance is created with no firewall rules set, so you will need to configure some rules (see [Firewalls](#firewalls) for more information).